d-ries/linux-essentials/07_advancedcommands/01_course.md

 ```bash
 student@linux-ess:~$ ls / >listrootfolder
 ```
+If the command also generates errors than these will still be printed on our screen.

 ?> You might recognize this syntax as we've used it before in chapter 5.
 We used the command `echo hello world >ourfile` to write the string `hello world` to the file `ourfile`.